 The act angered all Bostonian citizens, whether Loyalist or Patriot, and they sought assistance from the other colonies.
 This they received from sympathetic colonies in the form of relief supplies.

 The act took effect on June 1st, 1774.
 That day, flags flew at half-mast – it was widely observed as a day of fasting and prayer.
 It was this unity that birthed the spirit that led to the unification of the Thirteen Colonies of America.
 They now had one cause that brought them together: one adversary.
-This section was contributed by Adam, he talks about best tremolo pedal in his blog.
+This section was contributed by Adam, he talks about guitars in his blog Guitar Heroes.

 2. The Massachusetts Government Act

 It was the Massachusetts Government Act of 20th May 1774 that unilaterally eliminated the Massachusetts’ charter, effectively bringing the colony under British government control.
 Henceforth, nearly all positions in the colonial government would be appointed by the Governor, Parliament, or the king.
 It also limited town meetings to one a year unless it was the governor who’d called for it.